Marston Box Rail Bridge

 Marston Box Rail Bridge is a railway bridge currently under construction in the United Kingdom.
 Once complete, it will carry High Speed 2 over the M42 motorway.

 History

 In November 2021, it was announced that the bridge would be installed using the box slide method to minimise disruption to the motorway.

-The M42 was closed between junctions nine and ten from 24 December to 31 December 2022 for preparatory works.
+The M42 was closed between junctions nine and ten from 24 December to 31 December 2021 for preparatory works.

 In December 2022 the bridge deck was slid 165 m into place over a period of forty hours.
-To allow the work to take place the southbound carraigeway was closed on 23 December and the northbound carraigeway was closed on 24 December.
+To allow the work to take place the southbound carriageway was closed on 23 December and the northbound carriageway was closed on 24 December.
 Both directions were reopened on 1 January 2023, two days ahead of schedule.